flutter/website/cookbook/persistance/key-value.md

 permalink: /cookbook/persistence/key-value/
 ---

-If you have a relatively small collection of key-values that you'd like to save, you can use the [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin.
+If we have a relatively small collection of key-values that we'd like to save, we can use the [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin.

-Normally we would have to write native platform integration for storing data for both platforms, but fortunately [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin can be used for that.
+Normally we would have to write native platform integration for storing data for both platforms.
+Fortunately the [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin can be used for that.
 Shared preferences plugin wraps `NSUserDefaults` on iOS and `SharedPreferences` on Android, providing a persistent store for simple data.

 ## Setup

-Before you start, you need to add [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin to you `pubspec.yaml` file:
+Before we start, we need to add [shared_preferences](https://pub.dartlang.org/packages/shared_preferences) plugin to our `pubspec.yaml` file:

 ```yaml
 dependencies: